Notification policy

 Changing the message body

-for sending a custom message where a run which tries to attach a policy requires confirmation:
+To send a custom message when a run which tries to attach a policy requires confirmation, define a rule like this:

 1